 The University Honors Program, open to students in all undergraduate divisions of the university, is administered by the Honors Council and the director of university honors.
 Minimum requirement for acceptance into the program is a composite score of 26 on the ACT (or ACT residual) or an 1180 on the SAT.
-The student must maintain a cumulative grade point average of 3.25 or higher to be inducted into the program in the spring of the freshman or sophomore year and must maintain a 3.25 to graduate as a University Honors Scholar.
+The student must maintain a cumulative grade point average of 3.25 or higher to be inducted into the program in the spring of their freshman year.
+All interested in the University Honors Program must send an application to Dr. Fulmer's office in room 117 of Eldridge Hall.
+Students must maintain a 3.25 to graduate as a University Honors Scholar.